spencertipping/tau/doc/zeta.md

 ```

 In the wrapped state, `wi = ri + ci`, not `ri + c`.
 As soon as `ri` also wraps around, we reset `ci = c` so the buffer is no longer truncated.

+We also reset `ri = wi = 0` whenever all data has been read.
+This defragments the buffer so we can then write an object up to the full capacity.